...

 2. Semi Elliptical Leaf Spring

-Semi elliptical leaf springs have an end rigidly fixed to the vehicle frame and the other to the shackle.
+Semi-elliptical leaf springs have an end rigidly fixed to the vehicle frame and the other to the shackle.
 This helps in varying the lengths and absorbing shock when traveling in rough terrains.
-Semi-elliptical leaf springs require less maintenance, are easy to repair, and have a long life.
+They require less maintenance, are easy to repair, and have a long life.

 3. Quarter Elliptical Leaf Spring

-Also known as the cantilever type leaf spring, the quarter elliptical leaf spring is also an olden leaf spring.
-They have one end fixed on the side member of the frame by the aid of a U-Clamp or I-Bolt.
+Also known as the cantilever-type leaf spring, the quarter elliptical leaf spring is also old.
+They have one end fixed on the side member of the frame with the aid of a U-Clamp or I-Bolt.
 The other is freely connected to the front axle.
 When the front axle beam is subjected to a shock load, the leaves straighten to absorb the shock.

 A simple example of its application is a door hinge.
-Here, when you open the door, the spring will store its rotational energy; when you release the door, the spring uses the store energy to bring the door back to its original position.
+Here, when you open the door, the spring will store its rotational energy; when you release the door, it uses the stored energy to bring the door back to its original position.
 The rotation force depends on the rotation of the spring.

-This leaf spring is a combination of the quarter elliptical spring and semi-elliptical spring.
-One end semi-elliptical part is attached to the vehicle frame, while the other is attached to the quarter elliptical spring.
-The other end of the quarter elliptical spring is attached to the frames and head by the I-bolt.
+This type combines a quarter elliptical spring and a semi-elliptical spring.
+One end of the semi-elliptical part attaches to the vehicle frame, while the other connects to the quarter elliptical spring, which is then secured to the frame with an I-bolt.

 5. Transverse Leaf Spring

-Transverse leaf spring comes from transversely mounting a semi-elliptical leaf spring along the vehicle width.
-The arrangement is such that the spring’s longest leaf is located at the bottom, the mid-portion is fixed to the frame by the aid of a U-bolt.
-Transverse leaf springs utilize two shackles.
-However, they can cause rolling, thereby making them unsuitable for automobiles.
+A transverse leaf spring is created by mounting a semi-elliptical spring across the vehicle’s width.
+The longest leaf is positioned at the bottom, with the mid-portion fixed to the frame using a U-bolt.
+While this design uses two shackles, it can cause rolling, making it unsuitable for automobile fasteners.

 Category Three: Disk Springs

-Transverse Leaf Spring Disk springs are singular or multiple springs stacked together in series or parallel arrangements.
-This arrangement allows them to absorb a high load in tight spaces.
+Disk springs are singular or multiple springs stacked together in series or parallel arrangements, allowing them to absorb high loads in tight spaces.
 Types of disk springs include:

 1. Belleville Disk Spring